Your Aggressive Defense to False Domestic Violence Charges

 If the complaint is not for any of the above, then the judge will dismiss the domestic violence charge entirely.

-However, if the plaintiff did complain that you committed one or more of the aforementioned acts against him or her, our criminal defense attorneys would request a continuance of your trial so that we may conduct a thorough discovery of all of the evidence surrounding your case.
+However, if the plaintiff did complain that you committed one or more of the aforementioned acts against him or her, our criminal defense lawyers would request a continuance of your trial so that we may conduct a thorough discovery of all of the evidence surrounding your case.
 A continuance is necessary if we hope to gather sufficient evidence because the timeframe between the filing of the initial complaint to the trial is typically less than 30 days.

 Whether or not a continuance is granted, we will request the following documents from the complainant: